We explore what the various online outlets for glasses offer and how exactly their services work.

 When you buy online, you should also check out what special tinting and coatings you can have added to your glasses.
 Blue, red and brown tinting, photo chromatic lenses, and ultra-violet protective coatings are among those on offer from e-retailers like 39DollarGlasses, Zenni Optical, and Felix Gray.
 39DollarGlasses includes anti-scratch coatings as standard with its basic lenses, and Zenni Optical offers a fingerprint-resistant add-on.

 The biggest concern when buying glasses online is wondering what they’ll look like if you can’t try them on.
 Well, online eyeglass stores have come up with two different solutions to this problem.
-Many stores now offer virtual try-on.
+Most stores now offer virtual try-on.
 This means that you can upload a photo of yourself and then click on the page to see what you’d look like wearing the frames you’re considering.
 BonLook and Goggles4U both take this approach.

 The other approach is to let you order frames to try on at home for free.
 Warby Parker made its fame with this setup.
 It allows you to choose up to 5 pairs of frames to wear at home for 5 days.
 You can ask your friends’ opinions and see how they feel on your face before choosing the pair you like best or sending them all back and trying different ones.
 There’s no charge for either shipping or returns.